-Output Streams: Mesh Stream, Texture Stream, Aniamtion Stream, Stabilization Data (depending on contents of the source Clip)
+Output Streams: Mesh stream, texture stream, animation stream, audio stream, stabilization data (depending on contents of the source clip)

-Load Asset Stages include a workflow UI for adding Clips: New Tracks with Load asset Stages are created automatically when you click and drag a Clip from the Project View onto the Track Editor.
+Load Asset Stages support a special workflow for adding Clips: New tracks with Load Asset stages are created automatically when you click and drag a clip from the Project panel onto the Track Editor.

-Two parameters are provided for advanced configuration.
-Typically, Clips should be added to Load Asset Stages by dragging your Clip from the project view onto the Timeline or Track, rather than through setting these values directly
+Two additional parameters are provided for advanced configuration.
+Typically, clips should be added to Load Asset stages by dragging your clip from the Project panel onto the Timeline or track, rather than through setting these values directly

-AssetID: This specifies the loaded Clip.
-To change the Asset ID, click and drag a Clip from the Project view into your load asset Stage’s asset ID field
+AssetID: This specifies the loaded clip.
+To change the Asset ID, click and drag a clip from the Project panel into your Load Asset stage’s asset ID field

 Working with Load Asset¶

 Each new track in a composition will begin with a Load Asset stage to load a new clip for editing, and depending on the needs of your project you may use more Load Asset stages later on to add in extra clip data or re-introduce data that has been edited outside of HoloEdit, such as using a Load Asset stage to update textures that were modified in external software.

 If you need to manually configure a Load Asset, keep in mind that new Load Asset stages have the ‘clip offset’ value set to 0.
 This means that if you add a clip to that Load Asset stage, any timing information in the clip will correspond directly to time duration of any individual interval.